hackclub/hackclub/workshops/that_was_easy/README.md

 }
 ```

 Simple enough, we just repeat the same code we typed earlier.
+Now if we press the space bar, we will hear "That was easy!".

 But wait, we already have preexisting code to play the `that_was_easy` sound.
 It's in `sayThatWasEasy()`, and the sound will be played when the button is clicked (à la `$("#easy").on("click", sayThatWasEasy);`)!
 If only we could somehow use that for this key press function.